 The UX writing process involves designing microcopy, conducting research, running tests, and maintaining documentation.
 This way, the UX writer notes down the identified issues.
 They also notice how a product can be improved.

-Beta testers review these prototypes and inform any issues they faced in the product usage.
+Beta testers review these prototypes and inform any issues they face in the product usage.

 Later, when the product is finalized, it is sent for publishing purposes.

 These are the typical duties of a UX writer, as we have mentioned above.
-Remember that the above-mentioned duties are generic, while the specific tasks vary from day to day.
+Remember that the above-mentioned duties are generic, while the tasks vary daily.

 Our UX writing certification allows you to master all fundamental skills so you can refer to yourself as an expert UX writer.
 Don’t forget to enroll after checking out the detailed outline and contents for this course: